nsat/lemdig-image/README.md

     `cd /opt/lemdig-image/lemsdr/poky`
     `source ./oe-init-build-env`
     `bitbake opencv`

+Building the Vivado FPGA project

+ Execute the following commands in an ubuntu terminal

+    `cd fpga/scripts`
+    `rm -rf ../build/oni-zynqmp_v1/ ; ./build.sh oni zynqmp v1`

+ The project will take some time to build and the following artifacts should be generated in the fpga/build/oni-zynqmp_v1/top-level/build/ directory

+    system_1.hdf  system_1_top.bin  system_1_top.bit

+ In addition a Vivado project file should have been generated in

+    fpga/build/oni-zynqmp_v1/top-level/zynqmpONI.vivado/zynqmpONI.vivado.xpr

+ If you open this file in Vivado then you can browse the design

 ## Introduction to BitBake and The Yocto Project
 Spire Linux is built with the [BitBake](https://en.wikipedia.org/wiki/BitBake) tool, which is a build tool